DimaClaudiu/Forward-Inverse-Kinematics/README.md

 # Forward Inverse Kinematics
-This project was meant as and end of year project of 11th grade in highschool.
+This project was meant as an end of year project of 11th grade in highschool.

 #### - Project Status: [Completed]
 ## Project Objective